evancpark-png/Walking-Table/index.md

 # Walking Table

 This is a project by Evan Park and David Vaughn to create a walking table, inspired by [The Carpentopod](https://www.decarpentier.nl/carpentopod).
+The purpose of the project is to have a table that walks using motor control and can utilize a camera to respond to their environment.

 ## 3D Motion Model